ARCLab-MIT/MOCAT-MC/README.md

 MOCAT’s initial development has been supported by the Defense Advanced Research Projects Agency (DARPA) under Grant N66001-20-1-4028, NASA’s Office of Technology and Strategy, under Grant Number NNH22ZDA001N-ESPOD.

+Research was sponsored by the Department of the Air Force Artificial Intelligence Accelerator and was accomplished under Cooperative Agreement Number FA8750-19-2-1000.
+The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the Department of the Air Force or the U.S. Government.
+The U.S. Government is authorized to reproduce and distribute reprints for Government purposes notwithstanding any copyright notation herein.

 This project utilizes code, partially or in full, from the following sources:

 ### Vallado's Astrodynamic Algorithms